Region Overviews: Scotland Travel Guide: Overview

 A loch-side Highland castle tucked into the Tummel Valley, offering award-winning fine dining and a luxurious spa. (pool, spa)

-Surrounded by beautiful landscape and famous for hosting royals, this stunning landmark hotel honors its history through décor and celebrates the arts with over 14,000 works adorning its every corner. (spa)
+Surrounded by beautiful landscapes and famous for hosting royals, this stunning landmark hotel honors its history through décor and celebrates the arts with over 14,000 works adorning its every corner. (spa)

 The earlier you book, the more choice you'll have and the lower your price.
 And you can always change your mind — you won't be charged to transfer to a different trip before your final payment is due.
 View cancellation policy